ceph/ceph/doc/releases/nautilus.rst

   * Ceph has a new set of :ref:`orchestrator modules
     <orchestrator-cli-module>` to directly interact with external
-    orchestrators like ceph-ansible, DeepSea and Rook via a consistent CLI (and, eventually, Dashboard) interface.
-It also contains an ssh orchestrator to directly deploy services via ssh.
+    orchestrators like ceph-ansible, DeepSea, Rook, or simply ssh via a consistent CLI (and, eventually, Dashboard) interface.

 Upgrading from Mimic or Luminous